 Incorporate Fragrant Details

-Channel your inner child by using dyed eggs in place of paper escort cards.
+If you're having a wedding around Easter, channel your inner child by using dyed eggs in place of paper escort cards.
 We recommend elevating each with a calligraphed name and miniature nest.
-Also, feel free to use a fake—no one will notice.
+Also, feel free to use fake ones—no one will notice.

 Hang a Floral Chandelier